gabrieladrianmezar/bdBiblioteca/README.md

 **English**

-Library CRUD Project for Professional Practices during the first year of the High Technician in Software Development course.
+Library CRUD Project for Professional Practices made during the first year of the High Technician in Software Development course.
 2019

 Programs used: